Poonsri14/excel_challenge/README.md

 - What are some other possible tables and/or graphs that we could create?

 There are possible tables and/or graphs that we could create.
-Base on the country,For example, which country's the most successful fundraising?
-Base on the parent category, what's the best parent category get the most fund?
+For example, Base on the contry, which country's the most successful fundraising? or base on the parent category, what's the best parent category get the most fund?